patrickfenn/MMABuddy/README.md

 Some of the more complex features I implemented:
 * I use beautiful soup to load the website and then parse it.
 * Uses a regex to indentify fight cards.
-* Was able to identify the time zone that is running the application and determine the time is remaining until the fight happens.
+* Was able to identify the time zone that is running the application and determine the remaining time until the fight happens.

 ![Demo image](/images/demo.png)